outstanding LIVING ENVIRONMENT

 The nature of solar PV is that it tends to generate electricity when the energy demand of the house is low.
 PV generated energy is often exported to the National Grid, and payments for this energy through the Feed-in-Tariff has reduced significantly.
-The most cost effective solution is to use as much of the the energy generated on site as possible, and Greentithe is looking to include innovative energy storage technology, so the electricity generated can be used directly to meet the energy demand for space heating, hotwater and ventilation.
+The most cost effective solution is to use as much of the the energy generated on site as possible, and the inclusion of energy storage technology is now possible, so the electricity generated can be used directly to meet the energy demand for space heating, hotwater and ventilation.
 While it is difficult to demonstrate complete self-sufficiency in terms of heating energy requirements, we believe no other houses go as far to achieve zero-cost-to-heat.

 energy ratings and carbon zero